espressouk/GeoOSAM/README.md

 #### 1. Single Raster Limitation

 - **Issue**: Only one raster layer is currently supported
 - **Current Behavior**: If multiple rasters are loaded, segmentation only works on the first raster.
-Selecting a second raster results in an exception (e.g., _“point is out of raster bounds”_)
+Selecting a second raster results in an exception (e.g., _"point is out of raster bounds"_)
 - **Planned Fix**: Allow multiple raster layers to be loaded while segmentation applies to the **selected** one
 - **Workaround**: Keep only one raster loaded or disable extra rasters before running segmentation

 #### 2. Panel Focus Management

-- **Issue**: Panel controls don’t lose focus after use
+- **Issue**: Panel controls don't lose focus after use
 - **Current Behavior**: Pressing **Space** can re-trigger the last clicked button
 - **Planned Fix**: Proper focus handling and keyboard event filtering
 - **Workaround**: Click the map canvas after using the panel